 Subtypes of BL patients who will be enrolled in the BLGSP

 In this video Dr. Jean Paul Martin reviews the subtypes of BL patients who will be enrolled in the BLGSP, and defines the four Phases of the study.
 Dr. Marie-Reine Martin notes that the genome sequencing analysis will be performed on both normal tissue and tumor tissue in order to distinguish any gene alterations that occur in the tumor tissue.

 The BLGSP is governed by a Steering Committee, and some of the members of this committee are also members of the Scientific Advisory Board, and the Foundations Executive Director.
 The members of the Steering Committee as well as the study Pathology Review Committee and current study Investigators are listed below; pictures, titles and bios for those individuals who have not been mentioned previously in other sections of the website are also included.

 What we know using older, high throughput molecular characterization of tumors.

-Dr. Daniela Gerhard, Director Office of Cancer Genomics and principle architect of the BLGSP discusses what we know using older, high throughput molecular characterization of tumors.
+Dr. Daniela Gerhard, Director OCG, CCG, Associate Director of Precision Oncology at NCI, and principle architect of the BLGSP discusses what we know using older, high throughput molecular characterization of tumors.
 She also notes that cases for the BLGSP Study will be accrued form sites around the world in order to study all subtypes of BL.
 In addition to collecting normal and tumor tissue from participating patients, clinical data will also be collected to determine how the patients were treated, and what the outcomes of treatment were.